The Bulls had a chance to make another statement in terms of how college football panned out in Florida.

 Instead, it was Miami that staked its point.

-“They got some pretty good talent there,” said USF coach Jim Leavitt, who led the Bulls to a 17-7 win over Florida State at Doak Campbell Stadium in late September.
-“We do too, but probably not at that stage yet.
-Is that the worst thing to say – that you’re not at the same level as Miami right now?
-I’d like to say we are, but we’re not.”
+“We’ve got work to do,” said USF coach Jim Leavitt, who led the Bulls to a 17-7 win over Florida State at Doak Campbell Stadium in late September.
+“We’re not there yet.”

-It was Miami that set the example Saturday.
-The Hurricanes, who clinched their first nine-win season since 2005, scored touchdowns on three of their first four possessions and held the Bulls to a lone field goal in the first half.
+The Hurricanes, who clinched their first nine win season since 2005, scored touchdowns on three of their first four possessions and held the Bulls to a lone field goal in the first half.

-The Bulls trailed 21-3 at halftime, but USF’s offense, which was held to 98 yards in the first half, finally got a spark from redshirt freshman quarterback B.J.
-Daniels early in the third quarter when he connected with Love in the corner of the end zone for a 12-yard touchdown.
+USF’s offense, which was held to 98 yards in the first half, finally got a spark from Daniels early in the third quarter when he connected with junior wide receiver A.J.
+Love in the corner of the end zone for a 13-yard touchdown to cut Miami’s lead to 21-10.

-After 445 total yards of offense against Louisville a week ago, Daniels finished 6-of-16 passing and had 77 passing yards, while adding an interception and a fumble lost.
+After 445 total yards of offense against Louisville a week ago, USF quarterback B.J.
+Daniels only finished 6-of-16 passing and 77 yards, while adding an interception and a fumble lost.

 “We really couldn’t get going,” Daniels said.
 “There were a lot of opportunities we could’ve taken advantage of but we didn’t.”

 After the win at Florida State, which many regarded as the best in school history, there were talks of USF entering the state’s “Big Three.”
-But Leavitt downplayed that discussion.
+However, Leavitt downplayed that discussion.